buildpacks/rfcs/text/0000-layer-origin-metadata.md

     using that cache have layer origin metadata?
 One implication of this is that if layer origin metadata becomes unavailable, the cache cannot be used.
+* How does any of this relate to volumes mounted by the platform (for example, `/platform/env/`)?
+Such a volume may affect the build, so it must be considered an input.
+However, we have no existing means of identifying that volume mount or its contents.
+How can we get a handle on arbitrary volume mounts in a way that enables us to trace their participation in builds?
+* Whose job is it to identify SCM information: the lifecycle, or the platform?

 <!-- - What parts of the design do you expect to be resolved through -->
 <!--   implementation of the feature? -->